 The weather on the Jiri to Everest Base Camp trek varies significantly depending on the seasons and altitude.
 In the lower areas, such as Jiri and Nunthala, the climate is mild.
 However, as we climb higher around Namche, Dingboche, and Base Camp, it can become very cold, especially at night.
 Considering all factors, spring (March to May) and autumn (September to November) are the best times for the EBC trek via Jiri when the weather

-Day-To-Day-Itinerary Of Jiri To Everest Base Camp Trek
+19 Days Jiri To Everest Base Camp Trek Itinerary

 Day 1